Avelumab With Hypofractionated Radiation Therapy in Adults With Isocitrate Dehydrogenase (IDH) Mutant Glioblastoma

-- Pathologic evidence (diagnostic pathology slides available or pathology report) of a diagnosis of WHO grade II or III glioma prior to treatment with temozolomide or PCV chemotherapy.
+- Pathologic evidence (either diagnostic pathology slides or pathology report) of a diagnosis of WHO grade II or III glioma prior to treatment with temozolomide or PCV chemotherapy.

-- Any progressive glioma with IDH1 or IDH2 mutation, regardless of WHO grade or histopathological diagnosis, may be eligible contingent on approval by the overall Principal Investigator if the progressive tumor specimen is found to have one of the genetic alterations below:
+- Any progressive glioma with IDH1 or IDH2 mutation, regardless of WHO grade,histopathological diagnosis, or prior therapy, will be eligible if the progressive tumor specimen is found to have one of the genetic alterations below:

 - At least one 6 week course of continuous daily temozolomide